kamataryo/sandbox-sls-ws-ddb/README.md

 ## deploy

-Caution: This create a CloudFormation Stack named `sandbox-sls-ws-ddb` with your AWS Account.
+Caution: It creates a CloudFormation Stack named `sandbox-sls-ws-ddb` with your AWS Account once deployed.

 ```shell
 npm run deploy